 - Access to satellite phone and email, dispatches of the team progress on our news site

-- Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers
+- Emphasis is placed on providing high-end logistics, staff, equipment, and services to a small team of climbers

 - Use of the AMS facility in Talkeetna for pre-trip planning and packing

 First climbed in 1951 by Bradford Washburn and his team, Denali is the highest mountain in North America and one of the world’s classic mountaineering expeditions.
-The Denali trip may be a lifetime goal on its own or serve as valuable expedition experience for the mountaineer who has aspirations of Himalayan climbing.
+The Denali trip may be a lifetime goal on its own or serve as a valuable expedition experience for the mountaineer who has aspirations of Himalayan climbing.
 An expedition to the Alaska Range is also an excellent test of winter mountaineering and living skills.

 Standing 20,320 feet above sea level, Denali is a serious mountain undertaking and is appropriate for those who have had experience with several mountaineering high altitude objectives.
 Team members should be comfortable with glacier travel on 40-degree snow and ice slopes and possess a solid background of previous climbs on moderate routes.
 This peak often attracts those who are looking to test themselves at high altitude or on the 7 summits quest to climb all of the highest summits on each of the seven continents.
 Denali is the perfect next step on the road to peaks such as Vinson and Everest with Mountain Professionals.